 As more iconic cars become available for auction, we are reminded of their nostalgic value and also the special place they hold within us.
-This belief is illustrated further in our article: Batmobile sells for record price.

 I mean, If I had the option of buying a Ferrari Enzo or a Batmobile then I would probably buy a cape and start speaking in a deeper voice.
 Imagine owning the Batmobile which you saw on TV growing up?